PropTech terminology – what does it all mean?

 What is PropTech?

-At a foundational level, PropTech is simply the application of technology to real estate in order to raise revenue, drive efficiency, enable better service, or power transactions.
+The term PropTech simply refers to the application of technology to real estate in order to raise revenue, drive efficiency, enable better service, or power transactions.
 Applying different technologies to different parts of the real estate industry is what gives us the vast array of PropTech solutions that we find in the market today.
 There are PropTech solutions that address development, construction, sales, marketing, leasing, and operations.
 Further, solutions are available to serve key stakeholder groups, including brokers, tenants, vendors/suppliers, as well as institutional and other investors.
 With a high degree of variability in operational constructs and an array of stakeholders, there are endless permutations of ownership models, operating models, and stakeholders.

 In recent years, PropTech has reached new scale and momentum as all corners of real estate have modernized and automated, sought better data to support decision making, and ultimately driven NOI by adeptly applying technology to better real estate businesses globally.